ACHELOUS m Greek Mythology (Latinized)From Greek

 Hadad.

-BA'AL HAMMON m Semitic MythologyFrom Semitic
+Ba'al Hammon m Semitic MythologyFrom Phoenician

-ba'l meaning "lord" prefixing another word of uncertain meaning.
+𐤁𐤏𐤋 (baʿl) meaning "lord" prefixing another word of uncertain meaning.
 This was the name of the supreme god worshipped in the Phoenician city of Carthage, alongside his consort

 Tanith.

-BAHMAN m Persian, Persian MythologyModern Persian form of Avestan
+Bahman m Persian, Persian MythologyModern Persian form of Avestan

 "good mind".
 This was the name of a Zoroastrian god (one of the Amesha Spenta) associated with domestic animals.
-It is also the name of the eleventh month in the Iranian calendar.
+The eleventh month of the Iranian calendar was named for him.

-BAHRAM m Persian, Persian MythologyModern Persian form of Avestan
+Bahram m Persian, Persian MythologyModern Persian form of Avestan

 "victory over resistance".
 This was the name of a Zoroastrian god (one of the Amesha Spenta) associated with victory and war.
-This name was borne by several Sassanid emperors.
+It was also borne by several Sasanian emperors.
 It is also the Persian name for the planet Mars.

-BAIHU m Chinese MythologyFrom Chinese
+Baihu m Chinese MythologyFrom Chinese

 白 (bái) meaning "white, pure" and